ReposFromHawk/Market/STAGES.md

 This will pass the test.
 Since this is the first passing test, and the logic is decoupled, the next stages shouldn't fail this test for successul development process.

+**STEP 4**

+We need to scan multiple items.
+There for I create a test to see if multiple item scans work and their sums are correct.
+The first test will scan A and B respectively and the GetTotalPrice is expected to return 80.

+The first run resulted as follows:

+ Scan_MultipleItems_A_B_ShouldReturnPriceOf80
+   Source: CheckoutTests.cs line 32
+   Duration: 20 ms

+  Message:
+  Expected price of items to cost 80
+Assert.That(80 == checkoutTotal, Is.True)
+  Expected: True
+  But was:  False